Skip to content Skip to sidebar Skip to footer

 Time: 45 minutes

-Best places to stop along the way: This trip winds it’s way through the beautiful Hocking Hills.
+Best places to stop along the way: This trip winds its way through the beautiful Hocking Hills.
 Hop out of the car at the Inn & Spa at Cedar Falls for a relaxing afternoon, or hit the trails to Old Man’s Cave.
-If you want to extend your road trip, you should definitely consider booking a stay at the brand new Hocking Hills Lodge.
-It’s a totally stunner.
+If you want to extend your road trip, you should definitely consider booking a stay at Hocking Hills Lodge, open since fall 2022.
+It’s a total stunner.

 More info: Hocking Hills Scenic Byway